hnavilur/webex-contact-center-flows/percentage-allocation-template/README.md

 ### Pre-requisites

-- Set up the Entry Point, Queue, Teams, and Entry Point Mapping in the Webex Contact Center Management Portal.
+- Set up the Entry Point, Queue, Teams, and Entry Point Mapping in the Control Hub settings page for Webex Contact Center.
 - Cisco TTS is used for audio prompts by default.
 Ensure you upload any required static audio files if using custom prompts.

 ### Flow Breakdown